Jahiker/jahiker/README.md

 > # Jahiker Rojas - Fullstack Web Developer

-- I’m working as a Developer and contributing to frontend and backend for building web applications for.
+- I'm a 4 years experience Web Developer and I'm working contributing to frontend and backend for building web applications.

 - I Love to learn new technologies and exploring content about the tech world.